bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 By integrating these checks into the development process with tools like ArchUnit, instant feedback is provided when something doesn't match the agreed standards.
 For example, a test can immediately flag when Logger fields are not declared as private, static, and final.

 This approach not only saves time but also reduces the risk of human error.
-It enables teams to focus on building features, while the code itself enforces architectural rules.
+It enables teams to focus on building features, while the code itself enforces coding conventions.
 Every build or test run verifies these rules, ensuring that coding conventions remain consistent throughout the project.

 ## Using ArchUnit

 For Java projects, ArchUnit proves to be a practical tool for automatically enforcing coding rules.
-The following outlines the steps to set it up and define
+The following outlines the steps to set it up and define rules.

 ### Setting Up ArchUnit

-* Add the Dependency: If you’re using Maven, add this to your pom.xml:
+* **Add the Dependency**: For Maven projects, add this to the `pom.xml`:

 ```xml
 <dependency>